streamnative/pulsar-hub/connectors/sqs-sink/v2.7.1.4/sqs-sink.md

         -f pulsar.yaml
     ```

-    > **Tip**
+    {% callout title="Tip" type="tip" %}
-    >
+        For more information about how to upgrade a Pulsar cluster with Helm, see [Upgrade Guide](https://docs.streamnative.io/platform/latest/install-and-upgrade/helm/install/upgrade).
-    > For more information about how to upgrade a Pulsar cluster with Helm, see [Upgrade Guide](https://docs.streamnative.io/platform/latest/install-and-upgrade/helm/install/upgrade).
+    {% /callout %}

 5. Create an SQS sink connector on a Pulsar cluster using the [`pulsar-admin sinks create`](http://pulsar.apache.org/tools/pulsar-admin/2.8.0-SNAPSHOT/#-em-create-em--24) command.